Getting started

 If we were calculating the total price of a shopping cart here, for example, a good name would be shopping_cart_total.

 Don’t skimp on the number of characters in your variable names.
 It’s better to have clean, readable names like shopping_cart_total instead of an abbreviation like sct.
-Even total is probably too short, because you’ll need to spend time finding of what the total is calculated.
-As you’ll soon learn, a good code editor auto-completes things like variable names, so you don’t have to type them in completely, if that’s what you’re worried about.
+Even total is probably too short, because, when reading the code later on, you’ll need to spend time finding out what total is being calculated.
+As you’ll soon learn, a good code editor auto-completes things like variable names, so you don’t have to type them in completely if that’s what you’re worried about.
+In other words, you won’t save much time by using shorter variable names.

 Valid Python variable names